luau-lang/site/src/content/docs/reference/api.md

 void lua_getcoverage(lua_State* L, int funcindex, void* context, lua_Coverage callback);
 ```

-Retrieves the coverage information collected for function at the index and any nested functions it has.
+Retrieves the coverage information collected for a function at the index and any nested functions it has.

-For coverage information to work, coverage has to be enabled in the compilation options.
+For coverage information to work, coverage has to be enabled in the compilation options (`coverageLevel` option).

+Function at the index must be a Luau function.

 Specified `callback` will be called with a custom `context` pointer passed as is.